-If you are enrolled in a 401(k), profit sharing or another type of defined contribution plan, your plan may provide for a lump sum distribution of your retirement money when you leave the company.
+You may be entitled to pension and retirement fund benefits after you terminate employment.
+If you are enrolled in a 401(k), profit sharing, or another type of defined contribution plan, your plan may provide for a lump-sum distribution of your retirement money when you leave the company.
 If you are a participant in a defined benefit plan, your benefits will begin at retirement age.

 Workers' Compensation and Disability Insurance

 Are you unable to work because of an injury or illness?
 If so, you may be eligible to receive workers' compensation or disability benefits.

 Having good references can be the clincher that gets you that new job.
 Here's how to request references and how to write them.
 Don't wait to ask for a reference.
 Whether you have been laid-off or you resigned, ask while your employer still knows who you are.
 If you have been fired, you may be able to ask a colleague for a reference.

 Find Out What Comes Next: Whether you leave voluntarily or after a termination, you may be entitled to benefits.